BLACKLITRO/fuse-introlab/lab05/README.md

 ![03-template.png](./img/03-template.png)

-JBDS is going ask if you want to change to Fuse perspective, click yes.
+CRS is going ask if you want to change to Fuse perspective, click yes.

 Right-click on the *src/* directory and click "New" then "Folder".
 Name the folder **data**.